rtmigo/markov_walk/README.md

 - What is the probability that he will be thrown out by the ticket collector standing at the beginning of the train, and not at the end?

-- What is the likelihood that he will at least visit his car before being thrown out?
+- What is the likelihood that he will at least visit his car before being kicked out?

 # Stricter problem statement